 “We are in unchartered territory.
 This is an unprecedented move but it’s an unprecedented situation.
 We’ve failed to get answers from Facebook and we believe the documents contain information of very high public interest.”

 Additionally, the fact that the documents seized are thought to contain important information in relation to Facebook’s involvement in the Cambridge Analytica scandal means that the seizure is particularly noteworthy.

 It is also significant since the documents had been ordered to “remain under seal” by virtue of a Californian Court Order.
 This means that, although the documents were filed with the Californian Court, they were not to become a matter of public record.
 However, when Kramer arrived in the UK, he became subject to UK law and so the Parliament took this opportunity to intervene in spite of the Californian Court Order.

-On Tuesday, Facebook appeared in a hearing in London before an “international grand committee”.
+On Tuesday, Facebook is due to appear in a hearing in London before an “international grand committee”.
 This committee consists of legislators from seven countries, including Canada, Argentina and Singapore, who are involved in investigating Facebook.
-Mark Zuckerberg failed to attend the hearing but Richard Allan, Facebook’s European head of policy, appeared in order to respond to the committee’s questions about the company’s collection, storage and use of data.
+The issue of electoral interference will be considered at his hearing, among other matters.

-After the hearing, the “International Principles for the Law Governing the Internet” was signed by the committee, to make “a declaration on future action”.
+After the hearing, the “International Principles for the Law Governing the Internet” will be signed by the committee, to make “a declaration on future action”.

 Watch this space!